Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 </html>
 ```

 Add the `HTML` tag first.
-Inside that we’ll add a `<head>` tag, and within that, we’ll add a `<title>` tag.
+Inside that you’ll add a `<head>` tag, and within that, you’ll add a `<title>` tag.
 Give it a `title` of ‘`My first React example`’.

 You also need a `<body>` tag, so add that.
 Within the `<body>` tag, you need two things:

-1. Some kind of element to render our React output into.
+1. Some kind of element to render your React output into.

-2. A script tag that references our JavaScript entry point, `index.js` (which you’ll create once you’re done here).
+2. A script tag that references your JavaScript entry point, `index.js` (which you’ll create once you’re done here).

 For the first one, add a `<main>` element and give it an `ID` of ‘`output`’.
 Finally, add your `<script>` tag that references `index.js`.